People have asked:

 In short: knowledge is power.
 You should be well-informed before paying good money for any brand.

-Tip #5 – Look At The Company's Price Model
+Tip To Find Your Brand #5 – Look At The Company's Price Model

 It's not that obvious, but you'd learn quite a bit about brands from how they SELL – not their low prices.